A fast algorithm for Stallings foldings over virtually free groups: Abstract

 \section{Abstract}

-We give a simple algorithm to solve the subgroup membership problem for virtually free groups.
-For a fixed virtually free group with a fixed generating set $X$, the subgroup membership problem is uniformly solvable in time $O(n\log^*(n))$ where $n$ is the sum of the word lengths of the inputs with respect to $X$.
+We give a simple algorithm to solve the subgroup membership problem for virtually free groups given as a graph of finite groups.
+For a fixed virtually free group with a fixed generating set $X$, the subgroup membership problem is uniformly solvable in time $O(N\log^*(N))$ where $N$ is the sum of the word lengths of the inputs with respect to $X$.
 For practical purposes, this can be considered to be linear time.
-The algorithm itself is simple and concrete examples are given to show how it can be used for computations in $\mathrm{SL}(2,\mathbb Z)$ and $\GL{2,\mathbb Z}$.
-We also give an algorithm to decide whether a finitely generated subgroup is isomorphic to a free group.
+The algorithm is simple enough to work out small examples by hand and concrete examples are given to show how it can be used for computations in $\mathrm{SL}(2,\mathbb Z)$ and $\GL{2,\mathbb Z}$.
+We also give fast algorithm to decide whether a finitely generated subgroup of a virtually free group is free.